moorepants/eme185/content/pages/reports.rst

 - Choose dimensions that are most useful for the fabricator that will make your part.
 You should think about how the part will be made and how the part will be measured.
+- The is not need to make layout drawings for purchased parts.
+Only make drawings for those things you need to fabricate and assemble.

 Examples
 ++++++++